-2.4.9 Associating in any professional or sport-related capacity in cricket with any Excluded Person, after having been specifically warned against such Association, without the prior approval of the ACU.
+2.4.9 Associating in any professional or sport-related capacity in cricket with any Excluded Person, after having been specifically warned against such Association, without the prior approval of the relevant Designated Anti-Corruption Official.

-NOTE: In order for Article 2.4.9 to apply, it is necessary that (a) the Participant has previously been advised in writing by the ICC and/or his/her National Cricket Federation of the Excluded Person's disqualifying status and the potential consequences of such prohibited Association, and (b) the Participant can reasonably avoid the Association.
+NOTE: In order for Article 2.4.9 to apply, it is necessary that (a) the Participant has previously been advised in writing by the ICC and/or their National Cricket Federation of the Excluded Person's disqualifying status and the potential consequences of such prohibited Association, and (b) the Participant can reasonably avoid the Association.